S0fft/DSEA-Telegram-Interface/README.md

 # DSEA-Telegram-Interface
-#### Telegram-Bot-Interface — Socially Significant Project on Aiogram & BeautifulSoup4
+#### Telegram-Bot-Interface — Socially Significant Project on TeleBot & BeautifulSoup4 for Higher Educational Institution

 Telegram application made specifically for Donbas State Engineering Academy.
 The bot allows students and teachers to interact with the website of the educational institution and the websites of some departments.
 Users can get all the necessary information from all sites directly in Telegram.
 The application also has a number of other features.
-The project has been approved by the administration.
-Number of users in the future: ~1000.
+Number of bot users: ~1000.

 #### Stack:
  - Python
- - Aiogram
+ - TeleBot
  - BeautifulSoup4

 Additional libraries are specified in the `requirements.txt` file.